-To replace Junior’s side brush motor you’ll need a Phillips head screwdriver, the flat head screwdriver that came in his box, and a new side brush motor.
+To replace the side brush motor on Bob PetHair Plus, you will need a Phillips head screwdriver, a flat head screwdriver, and a new side brush motor.

-Then, flip Junior over onto a flat surface and remove his side brush using the flat head screwdriver.
-And remove the main brush.
+Then, flip Bob over onto a flat surface and remove his main and side brushes using the flat head screwdriver.

 Slide the power inlet down and tuck it somewhere safe to avoid compressing its wires.

-In front of Junior’s right wheel you’ll see the side brush motor, held in place by 3 screws.
+In front of Bob’s right wheel you’ll see the side brush motor, held in place by 3 screws.